ekorpela/cloud-vm-workshop/materials/Pedro_Fernandes/Preamble.md

 and Darin London (Duke U., Rayleigh NC, USA)

-The materials for this course were developed in https://github.com/rvosa/arangs2016 that uou are invited to browse and fork at will.
+The materials for this course were developed in https://github.com/rvosa/arangs2016 that you are invited to browse and fork at will.